rkhull/CH_3_Control_Flow/README.md

 CH_3_Control_Flow

+Fork this project and clone locally.
+Uncomment, the tests and write the code necessary to get them to pass.
-This project provides exercises for Chapter 3 of Java A Beginner's Guide by Herbert Schildt.
-Create a branch of this porject and complete the exercises.
-You can check your work by running the test cases.
+These exercises cover Chapter 3: Control Flow of Java A Beginner's Guide by Herbert Schildt.